tyleha/beneathdata/content/3 - Latitude Data.md

 So now, `df_map.hood_count` contains a count of the number of gps points located within each neighborhood.
 But what do those counts really mean?
 It's not very meaningful knowing that I spent 2,500 "datapoints" in Capital Hill, except to compare against other neighborhoods.
 And we could do that.
 Or we could convert `hood_count` into time...

 Turns out, that's **really** easy, for one simple reason.
 From investigating my location history, it seems that unless my phone is off or without reception, Android reports my location _exactly_ every 60 seconds.
 Not usually 60 seconds, not sometimes 74 seconds, **_60 seconds_**.
 It's been true on Android 4.2-4.4, and using a Samsung S3 and my current Nexus 5.
 Hopefully that means it holds true for you, too[ref]Of course, if this _doesn't_ hold true, you can still convert to time - you'll just have to actually compute time differences.
-Something like `myseries.diff().cumsum()` should be a good start[/ref].
+Something like `myseries.diff().sum()` should be a good start[/ref].
 So if we make the assumption that I keep my phone on 24/7 (true) and I have city-wide cellular reception (also true), then all we need to do is `hood_count/60.0`, as shown above, and now we're talking in hours instead of datapoints.

 ### Step 3: Plot the choropleth